How to Implement Wi-Fi Remote Logging with Zephyr RTOS and MQTT over TLS

 Create a New Zephyr Application

-- Create a new directory for your application:
+- Create a directory for your remote logging app:

 -